MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 We note that, expressed that way, the example figure does seem to be excessively optimistic; the age of the universe is currently estimated to be only 14E9 years.
 Data on such a disk would be effectively immortal; that does not correlate with experience and would not require a protective strategy.

+Also, we do not consider bit error rates, but choose to nominal sector size of 1MB.
+All lifetimes are expressed relative to such sectors.

 Because of the extremely wide range of lifetimes being considered here, we also choose to plot lifetimes on logarithmic scales.

 ### Lifetime Expressed as Half-Life